MicrosoftDocs/fabric-docs/docs/get-started/directlake-create-lakehouse.md

     :::image type="content" source="media/directlake-create-lakehouse/directlake-tables-node.png" border="false" alt-text="Screenshot showing Tables node.":::

-1. Using either the same method as above or other supported methods, add more delta tables for the data you want to analyze.
+1. Using either the same method as above or other supported methods, add more Delta tables for the data you want to analyze.

 ## Create a basic Direct Lake model for your Lakehouse